 Antipsychotic medications increasingly are used in children and adolescents for a variety of indications.
 In adolescents these include schizophrenia and other psychotic conditions and bipolar disorder.
-In younger children they are used in autism spectrum disorders, disruptive behaviour disorders and tic disorders.
+Antipsychotics are also used in children and adolescents with autism spectrum disorders, disruptive behaviour disorders and tic disorders.

-The "Women's and Children's Health Network (WCHN) Antipsychotic Physical Health and Adverse Effect Monitoring Package" is an evidence-based guideline that is intended to guide health care professionals in monitoring antipsychotics when they are prescribed for children and adolescents.
-It also serves to provide information to consumers about potential short- and long-term adverse effects associated with antipsychotic medication usage in young people.
+The "Women's and Children's Health Network (WCHN) Antipsychotic Physical Health and Adverse Effect Monitoring Package" is comprised of an evidence-based guideline and a suite of supporting documents.
+The guideline is intended to support health care professionals in monitoring adverse effects associated with antipsychotic use when they are prescribed for children and adolescents.
+The guideline also serves to provide information to consumers about potential short- and long-term adverse effects that can occur when antipsychotic medications are used in young people.
 It provides recommendations for observation and monitoring of adverse effects.
 It also recommends interventions that can be made in the event that adverse effects are identified.
 Guidelines in isolation seldom result in improved care of patients.
-Therefore, the package has been developed as a multi-faceted strategy to facilitate monitoring of adverse effects in young people prescribed antipsychotic medication.
+Therefore, the guideline and supporting documents have been developed as a multi-faceted strategy to facilitate monitoring of adverse effects in young people prescribed antipsychotic medications.
 The aim is to improve the quality use of antipsychotic medicines in young people.

-The package recommendations are not intended to be directive or a substitute for clinical judgment.
-However It is intended that health care providers be aware of the package and consider its use when prescribing antipsychotic medications for children and adolescents.
+The 'Package' recommendations are not intended to be directive or a substitute for clinical judgment.
+However, it is expected that health care providers be aware of the ‘Package’ and consider its use whenever prescribing antipsychotic medications for children and adolescents.

-Preventing weight gain associated with medication use (25Kb) - highlights ways to address the risk of weight gain by healthy lifestyle interventions.
+Preventing weight gain associated with medication use (197kb) – highlights ways to address the risk of weight gain by implementing healthy lifestyle interventions.

 In 2004, three consensus guidelines were published in major medical journals directing physical health monitoring in adults taking antipsychotics for psychotic disorders.
 At this time, there were no guidelines available for monitoring physical health in children or adolescents taking antipsychotics for any disorder.
-Recommendations for antipsychotic monitoring in young people were subsequently published in 2005 and differ somewhat from recommendations for adults.
+A brief outline of recommendations for antipsychotic monitoring in young people was subsequently published in 2005 and differed somewhat from recommendations for adults.

 In 2007, the package was approved by the WCHN Drug and Therapeutics Committee for use in South Australia.
 In 2011, the first revision of the package took place including updating the guidelines, monitoring chart and patient information leaflets.
-At the Women's and Children's Hospital, audits of antipsychotic prescribing periodically occur.
-The 2012 audit of antipsychotic prescribing will also include an audit of the use of the monitoring package within the hospital.
+Subsequent revisions have occurred at four yearly intervals.

 Web Sites that calculate BMI: